-Course III.-Principles of Education.-Based on Psychology I. and II., which is prerequisite and applied in the study of general and special methods.
-Lectures, texts and practical demonstrations.
+Course III.-Principles of Education.-Based on Courses I. and II. which are essentially concrete and on Psychology I. and II., this course seeks to give the student a mastery of current doctrines of educational psychology, of their bases and applications, an acquaintance with the literature thereon, and a study of their adaptation to various local and special problems.
+Text, observations, readings, abstracts and reports.
 Three hours a week; first term; 3 credits.
-Required of all State Students.
-(Professor Bennett.)
+Required of all State students.

 Course IV.-School Systems.-A brief survey of the more important ancient and modern national school systems, culminating in a study of the Virginia laws and system.
 Collateral readings and reports on great educational reformers.
-(A portion of this term will be devoted to a continuation of Course III.)
+(A portion of this term may be devoted to a continuation of Course III.)
 Three hours a week; second term; 3 credits.
 Required of all State students.
-(Professor Bennett.)

 Course V.-Practice Teaching.-Preparation of lesson plans and teaching classes in Practice School.
 One hour a day for ten weeks, at times in both terms to be arranged with individual students.
 Longer time will be required of students whose practice work is not satisfactory.
 Required of State students.
 3 credits.
-(Miss Davis.)

 Course VI.-School Supervision.-Deals with the larger problems of school organization.
 Arranged and recommended especially for principals and superintendents.
 Courses III. and IV. or equivalent study and experience is prerequisite.
 Three hours a week; second term; 3 credits.
-(Professor Bennett.)

 Course VII.-Moral Education.-Efficient, vigorous, growing moral character considered as the ideal of education and a study of methods of teaching school subjects, class management, school organization, and direct ethical instruction of children, to attain this end.
 Adapted for teachers, principals and ministerial students.
 Two hours a week; first term; 2 credits.
-(Professor Bennett.)

 Course VIII.-Philosophy of Education.-A study of psychological, biological and sociological aspects of education.
 For advanced students.
 Two hours a week; second term; 2 credits.
-(Professor Bennett.)

-Course IX.-History of Education.-Ancient and Mediæval periods and the Renaissance studied with reference to their meaning in relation to present day education.
+Course IX.-History of Education.-Ancient and Mediaeval periods and the Renaissance studied with reference to their meaning in relation to present day education.
 Three hours a week; first term; 3 credits.
 General History prerequisite.
-(Professor Bennett.)

-Course X.-History of Education.-Continuation of Course IX. through the modern period with particular attention to recent educational theories.
+Course X.-History of Education.-Continuation of Course IX. through the modern period, with particular attention to recent educational theories.
 May be taken without IX.
 Three hours a week; second term; 3 credits.
-(Professor Bennett.)